andis-sprinkis/snippet/sh_posix_locale.md

-# Instructing shell runtime commands to use the POSIX locale
+# Instructing the shell runtime commands to use the POSIX locale

 ```sh
 export LC_ALL="C"